JakeFerrero/social-network/README.md

 # Social Network
 A Java application that simulates a basic social network using Dijkstra's algorithm, breadth first search, and a shortest path algorithm.
-A user can check whether two people are fiends, whether one person is a mutual firend with another, whether two people are connected at all, and whether or not someone is populat based on the number of friends they have.
+A user can check whether two people are fiends, whether one person is a mutual firend with another, whether two people are connected at all, and whether or not someone is popular based on the number of friends they have.

 ## Usage